Facebook acquires anonymous teen compliment app tbh, will let it run

 Google revamps its Security Checkup feature with personalized suggestions for your account

 Facebook wants tbh to be its next Instagram.
-Today, Facebook announced it’s acquiring positivity-focused polling startup tbh and will allow it to operate somewhat independently with it’s own brand.
+Today, Facebook announced it’s acquiring positivity-focused polling startup tbh and will allow it to operate somewhat independently with its own brand.

-The app has racked up over 1 billion poll answers since officially launching in limited states in August, mostly from teens and high school students, and spent weeks topping the free app charts.
+tbh has racked up over 1 billion poll answers since officially launching in limited states in August, mostly from teens and high school students, and spent weeks topping the free app charts.
 When we profiled tbh last month in the company’s first big interview, co-creator Nikita Bier told us “If we’re improving the mental health of millions of teens, that’s a success to us.”

 Financial terms of the deal weren’t disclosed but TechCrunch has heard the price paid was under $100 million and won’t require any regulatory approval. tbh’s four co-creators Bier, Erik Hazzard, Kyle Zaragoza, and Nicolas Ducdodon will join Facebook’s Menlo Park headquarters while continuing to grow their app with Facebook’s cash, engineering, anti-spam, moderation, and localization resources.

-Note: [Correction: tbh has 2.5 million daily active users, not 4 million as we originally published after Bier implied as much in a tweet he deleted after this article was published.]